msekara/ness-web/README.md

-# Ness D8x / D16x Monitor
+# Ness D8x / D16x Web Monitor and Command

 A small web application that talks to a Ness D8x/D16x alarm panel over its RS232 ASCII serial interface (Doc 362S27 Rev 13), keeps a live picture of the